Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Klainerman-Sobolev inequalities

 so that everything is constant coefficients in $\theta$ and $\phi$ within $C^-_{TS}$.
 At this point we can harmlessly localize on the unit scale in $\phi$, then freeze the constants and finally forget about about the $\phi$ localization and assume that $\phi$ is either on $\mathbb{R}$ or on the circle.

 We localize to a frequency $\lambda$ in $\theta$, $\phi$.
-The interesting threshold for $\lambda$ is $\sqrt{ST}$.
-For smaller $\lambda$, the $\partial_\phi^2$ is perturbative in \eqref{m1-out}, which can then be treated as an elliptic bound.
-Based on this we distinguish two cases:
+Based on the symbol of the operator in \eqref{m1-out}, the interesting threshold for $\lambda$ is $\sqrt{ST}$.
+For smaller $\lambda$, the $\partial_\phi^2$ component is controlled by $e^{2\sigma}$ and thus perturbative in \eqref{m1-out}, which can then be treated as an elliptic bound.